 Talk to a medical professional within 5 days of feeling symptoms, even if your symptoms are mild.
 A medical professional will determine if you are eligible to receive treatment.

 If you have trouble breathing or notice any of these warning signs, seek medical care right away.

-Here are three ways to get treatment:
+Here are four ways to get treatment:

 - Call your doctor, if you have one.
 They'll recommend the best course of action.